Kristina-K96/visualization/02_activities/assignments/assignment-3/python_visualization.md

 > What aspects of design did you consider when making your visualization?
 How did you apply them?
 With what elements of your plots?

-I focused on readability, clarity, and comparability:
+I focused on making sure that the graph was readable and clear.
+To do this I made the following decisions:
 - Used grouped bars to enable comparison between intervention types within each ward.
-- Chose a distinctive color palette (Seaborn’s Set2) for accessibility and contrast.
+- Chose a distinctive colour palette (Seaborn’s colorblind) to make sure the colours of the bars were distinct and colourblind friendly.
-- Added value labels on each bar to show exact counts and reduce reliance on the y-axis.
 - Labeled axes clearly and rotated x-axis labels for better readability.

 > How did you ensure that your data visualizations are reproducible?
 If the tool you used to make your data visualization is not reproducible, how will this impact your data visualization?